toolness/slowgo/README.md

-This is an incredibly slow Logo interpreter.
+Slowgo is an incredibly slow Logo interpreter.

 The core tokenizer and parser have no dependencies.